osg-htc/docs/docs/data/xrootd/install-standalone.md

 #### Enabling multi-user support

+!!! note
+    This is not necessary when XRootD is used for read-only access

 By default XRootD servers write files on the storage system aa the Unix user `xrootd` instead of the [authenticated](xrootd-authorization.md) user.
 The `xrootd-multiuser` plugins changes this behaviour: